I picked up some fresh Australian Bonito fish today. Cooking such a firm, meaty and bland fish can be challenging, as it can be easily over-cooked.

-Steamed pork with soy sauce, memories of my aunt ‘Yi-ma’, and how my mother met my father (low FODMAP, gluten free)
+Steamed pork with soy sauce, memories of my aunt Yi-ma(姨妈), and how my mother met my father (low FODMAP, gluten free)

 During the week, we try to make simple meals.
 A meal cooked over rice in a rice cooker is ideal for a late autumn evening – warm, comforting and super easy.
-We enjoy a glass of wine while the rice cooker is hard at work.
+We enjoy a few glasses of wine while the rice cooker is hard at work.

-So I cooked some steamed pork tonight.
-The dish reminded me my aunt ‘Yi-ma’ who cooked an excellent steamed pork dish.
-My mother met my father during a match making meeting between Yi-ma and my father.
-Yi-ma (姨妈) means an aunt from the mother side.
+I cooked some steamed pork in the rice cooker tonight.
+The dish reminded me my aunt Yi-ma (姨妈) who cooked an excellent steamed pork dish.
+My mother met my father during a match making visit between for Yi-ma and my father.
+Yi-ma means an aunt from the mother side.

-During the 1940s, my mother grew up with his brother, living on some cash sent home by the sister in America.
-The two young children cooked for themselves and cared for each other.
-The adopted son, Han, was a soldier in the National army.
-Upon his returning home, he took all the cash sent from America and rents from the land and houses.
-He left the two young orphans with little food and resources.
-Every day the siblings walked down to the Han’s house to collect some rice.
-They cooked congee for meals and were always hungry.
+The adopted son, Han, was 20 years older than the children.
+During the war he was a soldier in the National army.
+When he returned from the war, he took over all the cash sent from America and rents.
+The two young orphans was left with no food or resources.
+Every day the siblings walked down to the Han’s house to collect some rice and whatever he would give them.
+Their regular meal was a thin rice porridge (congee).
+They were always hungry.
 As a grown up, my mother refused to talk about this man.
 Every time his name was mentioned, mother was anxious, sad and angry.

 In mid-1950, my mother was about 12 years old.
-Yi-ma’s family needed domestic helps and took my mother into their house.
-They are remote relatives from my mother’s side.
-Mother was grateful to them despite that she didn’t enjoy the chores, like getting up 5am in the morning to cook congee for breakfast.
-A few years later, she was accepted by a selective high school and could not come up with the few dollars required.
-Mother was devastated when the family told her that they didn’t have the resources to support her education.
-Yi-ma was fortunate, she went all the way to university and became a doctor.
+My aunt Yi-ma’s family needed domestic helps and took my mother into their home.
+They were remote relatives from my mother’s side.
+Mother was grateful to them despite that she didn’t enjoy the chores, like getting up 5am in the morning to cook breakfast.

 That’s how my mother met my father.

-Yi-ma later married a nice man who was a senior official in the foreign trade inspection office.
-We called him ‘Yi-zhang’ 姨丈, meaning an uncle from the mother side.
-They were very well off.
-Yi-ma’s brother died during the Korean War.
-All the family assets went to Yi-ma, including a sizable portfolio of real estate and stocks in Hong Kong.
-In his official position, Yi-zhang received gifts all the time, from fruits, cookies to expensive Chinese liquor in fancy bottles.
-Yi-zhang rarely drank.
-It didn’t bother him that some liquor was rotten in the bottle a few years later, as they were fake and made with tea.
-Their only daughter, Pan, was similar age to myself.
-We became good friends.
+Yi-ma married a nice man with a gentle soul.
+He was a senior official in the foreign trade inspection office.
+We called him ‘Yi-zhang’ (姨丈), meaning an uncle from the mother side.
+In his official position, Yi-zhang received gifts all the time – fruits, cookies to expensive Chinese liquor in fancy bottles.
+Yi-zhang didn’t drink.
+So it didn’t bother him that some liquor turned moldy in unopened bottles – they were fake and most likely filled with tea.

 Knowing our limited financial resources, Yi-ma was always generous to us.
 Every year at the Chinese New Year she always gifted me a handsome amount in a red envelope.
 She gave me my first $1 note.
 In early 1970s, $1 was a fortune to a little girl.
-Unlucky for me, my mother confiscated the money over many years, saying that she would have to provide red envelopes to other children so she must recycle the cash.
+Unlucky for me, my mother confiscated the money, saying that she would have to provide red envelopes to other children so she must recycle the cash.

 Recipe is as follows: